Homotopy, Symmetry, and Non-Hermitian Band Topology: Conclusions and outlook

 We then studied the separation gaps between these real and complex eigenvalues.
 The separation directly measures how many bands are \PT{}-symmetry preserving or breaking and the dynamical properties of the system.
 We showed that this dynamical gap can be accompanied by an unconventional topological description.
 It hosts topological phases that are protected by Chern numbers for bands of complex eigenvalues and Euler numbers or Stiefel-Whitney classes for bands of real eigenvalues.
 As the Chern number describes very different topological structures from the Euler number and the Stiefel-Whitney class, they do not appear simultaneously in Hermitian physics.
 Non-Hermitian \PT-symmetric systems constitute a unique platform to bridge these distinct types of topology.
+The coexistence of Chern and Euler numbers, albeit being entirely wave function topology, forbids any reduction to Hermitian band structures.
+This contradicts the earlier conclusion \cite{PhysRevX.9.041015} that all spectrally separated bands can be adiabatically connected to Hermitian systems.
+We expect a multitude of exotic non-Hermitian phases to appear in other anti-linear symmetry classes.